 This problem is real and troublesome for the individual, who is having difficulty coping with it.
 Everyone at some point in life has experienced this to a certain extent.
 The difference between a drug addict and a “non-addict”t is that the drug addict chose drugs as a solution to the problem, instead of seeking a healthy and effective solution.

 As soon as drugs or alcohol seem to solve his problem, the individual feels better and content.
 He’s given this false impression that he is now more capable of dealing with life.
 This is when drugs are seen as valuable and precious to him.
 Their characteristic painkilling effects become the solution to the discomfort that he feels.
 Such a release is the main reason for the person to use drugs or drink a second, third, or fourth time.

 At this point, all he can think about is getting and using drugs.
 He loses control over his usage and turns a blind eye to the grave consequences of his actions.
 Drugs have now become the most important thing in his life.
-Ironically, the addict’s ability to get “high” from the alcohol or drug gradually decreases as his body adapts to the presence of these foreign chemicals.
-He now needs to consume more and more drugs, not just to feel their effect, but also just to function at all.
+Ironically, the addict’s feeling of the “high” from alcohol or drug gradually decreases as his body adapts to the presence of these foreign chemicals.
+He now needs to consume bigger dosages of drugs, not just to feel their effect, but also to function at all.
 By doing so, he has crossed an invisible and intangible line, that now makes him a fully-fledged drug addict or alcoholic.

 If you need help we specialize in referrals to the correct drug addiction treatment center that suits your particular needs.
 There are signs that a person might be addicted, you can read about the symptoms of drug addiction here.